openpharma/opensource_dashboard/README.md

 # 1. Techonologies and structure of the repo

-We are using Python 3.9.x and Streamlit to create the webapp.
-We also added
+We are using Python 3.9.x and [Streamlit](https://streamlit.io/) to create the webapp.
+We also added custom html/css using [Boostrap 5.2](https://getbootstrap.com/).

 ```bash
 .